Can’t find what you’re looking for please contact us.

 - Our funding stakeholders are the Internet Advertising Bureau UK (IAB UK), Institute of Practitioners in Advertising (IPA), Incorporated Society of British Advertisers (ISBA), News Media Association (NMA) and the Professional Publishers Association (PPA).

 - Our Board members are nominated by the above organisations.
-The Board meets five times a year to oversee the effective running of ABC, and includes key representatives from agencies, advertisers, media owners and trade bodies.
+The Board meets throughout the year to oversee the effective running of ABC, and includes key representatives from agencies, advertisers, media owners and trade bodies.

 - Our Reporting Standards Groups (RSGs) are responsible for developing ABC Reporting Standards, which are the rules to which our data is prepared and reported.
 The groups represent the ‘buy and sell’ sides of the industry, and meet regularly to review and agree the standards for their sector.